yankeguo-deprecated/Proxied/README.md

 # Proxied

-a simple Electron app for opening a website with a speicifed proxy
+A simple Electron app for opening website with a specified proxy

 ## UI